 - Peasants, artisans, workers and new businessmen enjoyed a new found freedom.

 - Businessmen and small-scale producers of goods in particular began to realize that uniform laws, standardized weights and measures and a common national currency would facilitate the movement and exchange of goods and capital from one region to another.

 Nationalism and Imperialism:

-Last quarter of the 19th century nationalism became a narrow creed with limited ends, Intolerance Balkan became the sense of big power rivalry Nationalism, aligned with imperialism cause of World War I. Idea of a Nationalism was now same everywhere .
-But concept of National State was accepted universally.
+Last quarter of the 19th-century nationalism became a narrow creed with limited ends, Intolerance Balkan became the sense of big power rivalry Nationalism, aligned with imperialism cause of World War I. The idea of Nationalism was now the same everywhere.
+But the concept of a National State was accepted universally.